IVGhostIX/bntheWilderness/README.md

 - 👋 Hi, I’m @bntheWilderness
-- 👀 I’m interested in tech, space, music and my fam.
+- 👀 I’m interested in tech, space, music, design, photography and my fam.
 - 🌱 I’m currently learning Python, CSS and HTML5
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...